moiseevigor/moiseevigor.github.io/_posts/2026-07-04-cosmic-web-two-models.md

   <figcaption>
     <strong>The model ladder.</strong> Each row is one recipe for predicting
-    where matter ends up; the score is how far its predictions land from the true simulated positions (median, in grid cells of about 1.4 million light-years — lower is better; held-out test worlds).
+    where matter ends up; the score is how far its predictions land from the true simulated positions (median, in grid cells of 1 h⁻¹Mpc ≈ 4.7 million light-years — lower is better; held-out test worlds).
 Grey: the two classical recipes — straight-line motion, and sticking at walls in all directions equally.
 Blue: this program's rule, in three